ansys/pyhps/doc/source/user_guide/index.rst

 Query the number of evaluators
 ------------------------------

-Query for the number of Windows and Linux evaluators connected to the REP server:
+Query for the number of Windows and Linux evaluators connected to the HPS server:

 .. code-block:: python

     rms_api = RmsApi(client)
     evaluators = rms_api.get_evaluators()

-    # print number of Windows and Linux evaluators connected to the REP server
+    # print number of Windows and Linux evaluators connected to the HPS server
     print( len([e for e in evaluators if e.platform == "windows" ]) )
     print( len([e for e in evaluators if e.platform == "linux" ]) )